imarkonis/ithaca_dataset/readme.md

 # A global probabilistic ensemble for land-atmospheric water exchange

-This folder contains the working material for the standalone dataset paper on probabilistic terrestrial water-cycle change.
+This folder contains the working material for the standalone dataset paper on terrestrial water-cycle fluxes.

-The goal is to prepare a reproducible ESSD-style dataset paper based on the TWC change workflow, with emphasis on dataset-choice uncertainty, probabilistic P–E worlds, region × biome sampling, Monte Carlo ensemble generation, and derived water availability / water flux storylines.
+The goal is to prepare a reproducible dataset paper for submission to ESSD.
+The analysis uses Monte Carlo simulation to generate a probabilistic ensemble of P and E, based on IPCC region × biome sampling and weighted by dataset agreement that can be used to derive water availability & water flux changes.

 ## Working principle

 This project should be coordinated through **GitHub Issues and Pull Requests only**.

-Please avoid using Teams, email, or private messages for scientific or technical decisions.
+We avoid using Teams, email, or private messages for scientific or technical decisions.
 If a discussion happens outside GitHub, the conclusion must be copied back into the relevant issue.

 GitHub Issues are the official record of: